uber/cadence/docs/07_goclient/04_execute_activity.md

 --- | ---
 `StartToCloseTimeout` | Maximum time that a worker can take to process a task after it has received the task.
 `ScheduleToStartTimeout` | Time a task can wait to be picked up by an activity worker after a workflow schedules it.
 If there are no workers available to process this task for the specified duration, the task will time out.
 `ScheduleToCloseTimeout` | Time a task can take to complete after it is scheduled by a workflow.
-This is usually greater than the sum of `StartToClose` and `ScheduleToStart` timetouts.
+This is usually greater than the sum of `StartToClose` and `ScheduleToStart` timeouts.
 `HeartbeatTimeout` | If a task doesn't heartbeat to the Cadence service for this duration, it will be considered to have failed.
 This is useful for long-running tasks.

 ## ExecuteActivity call